NREL/HPC/docs/Documentation/Applications/starccm.md

 ## Running STAR-CCM+ in Batch Mode

-To run STAR-CCM+ in batch mode, first, you need to build your simulation `<your_simulation.sim>` and put it to your project directory:
+To run STAR-CCM+ in batch mode, first, you need to build your simulation `<your_simulation.sim>` and put it in your project directory:

 ```
 ls /projects/your_project/sim_dir